 The Types of Questions we Ask: which categories of questions should we focus on?
 I think we can all agree that there are many different ways for our students to show what they know or understand, and that some problems ask for deeper understanding than others.

 In fact, many standardized math assessments, like PISA, aim to ask students questions at varying difficult levels (PISA uses 6 difficulty levels) to assess the same concept/skill.
 100 Questions That Help Students Think About Thinking - 100 Questions That Help Students Think About Thinking by Terry Heick Last year I wrote a post on how to help students think for themselves.

 TeachThought reader Peter Duckett wrote me a few months later with these questions below that he added in order to facilitate their use in the classroom.
 I’ve added some myself, and am going to continue to add more after giving you a chance to do so.
 In the comments below, suggest a question for one of the categories below and I’ll add them to the list.
 Leave your twitter username and I’ll credit you next to the question.
-Let them watch their predictions play out.
 50 Questions To Help Students Think About What They Think - TeachThought.
 Contributed by Lisa Chesser Using the right questions creates powerful, sometimes multiple answers and discussions.